 We encourage children to take responsibility for their own learning, while enabling them to develop the skills and acquire the knowledge they need to become enquiring independent learners and positive members of the community.
 We recognise the importance of building a strong home school link and together with parents; we aim to help children and adults to:

-- become happy, confident individuals who can empathise with others and treat everyone with respect:
+- become positive, confident individuals who can empathise with others and treat everyone with respect:

 - develop a natural curiosity and interest in other people and the world around them;

 - acquire a sound command of the National Curriculum subjects so that they become lifelong learners and build on their existing knowledge;

-- develop spiritually and understand that they have a role to play in God’s world;
+- develop spiritually and understand that they have a role to play in God’s creation;

 - understand our connections with the local and wider world community; and

-- develop respect for the diversity of life and the uniqueness of each individual.
+- develop respect for the diversity of life and the diversity and uniqueness of each individual.

 We aim to achieve this by:

-- providing a safe and happy environment where physical and mental talents can be challenged;
+- providing a safe, stimulating and happy environment where physical and non- physical talents can be nurtured and challenged;

 - establishing strong relationships and positive role models, based on mutual respect between adults and children in the school;

 - developing staff both as a team and as individuals in order to achieve the highest possible standards in teaching and learning; and

 - creating an inclusive environment where every individual knows that they are valued.